BruceEckel/ThinkingInPython/html/_sources/Jython.txt

 controller example from *Thinking in Java*.
 This is a situation where you want the end user -- the person managing the greenhouse -- to have configuration control over the system, and so a simple scripting language is the ideal solution.
-These are often called *domain-specific languages* (DSL) because they solve a particular domain problem.
+This is often called a *domain-specific language* (DSL) because it solves a particular domain problem.

 To create the language, we'll simply write a set of Python classes,